cusyio/Python4DataScience/docs/data-processing/postgresql/sec.rst

     CREATE EXTENSION pgcrypto;

-For this reason, secure passwords should be assigned when they are created, which can then get saved e.g. in `Vault <https://www.vaultproject.io/>`_ or
+For this reason, strong passwords should be created, which can then be used, for example, in `Vault <https://developer.hashicorp.com/vault>`_ or similar:
-similar:

 .. code-block:: postgresql